notten13/starbucks-api/README.md

 This is a fun project to study RESTful principles and in particular Hypermedia As The Engine Of Application State (HATEOAS).
 All the code is directly inspired by this very interesting article: https://www.infoq.com/articles/webber-rest-workflow.

+## Entrypoint

+Clients can send a request to the root endpoint (`GET /`) and the server will send them a `links` block describing the resources available in this API.
+Similarly in all the endpoints below, a `links` block is included in the response with the URLs of related resources.

+This is a key principle of HATEOAS, and it means that in theory, the client doesn't need to know which endpoints the API exposes in advance: it can discover endpoints by following the `links` and sending `OPTIONS` requests to figure out what methods are allowed on each of them.

 ## Resource creation

 To create a resource, the client issues a POST request on the relevant resource endpoint.
 For example `POST` on `/orders` to create a new order.
 If the resource creation is successful, the server indicates this with a `201 Created` response code, and uses the `Location` HTTP header to let the client know where the created resource is located (for example in this case, `/order/{orderId}`).
 Interestingly, this means including the `id` of the created resource in the JSON body of the response isn't necessary (maybe it's even bad practise, if strictly following HATEOAS?).

-The response should also include links to other resources which are necessary for the client to progress.
-This is a key principle of HATEOAS, and it means that in theory, the client doesn't need to know which endpoints the API exposes in advance: it will discover them as it progresses through the different states.
-In this case after creating an order, we get a link with `rel: payment` and its corresponding URL (`/payments/{paymentID}`), which we'll be able to query with an `OPTIONS` request to figure out what to do next.

 ![Creating an order](./screenshots//creating-an-order.png)